 - Tinea Barbae, which occurs on bearded areas of the face and neck.

-- Tinea Capitus, which occurs on the scalp.
+- Tinea Capitis, which occurs on the scalp, and is common in children.

-- Tinea Cruris, also known as Jock Itch, occurs in the groin area.
+- Tinea Cruris, also known as Jock Itch, which occurs in the groin area.

-- Tinea Pedis, also known as Athlete’s Foot, occurs between the toes.
+- Tinea Pedis, also known as Athlete’s Foot, which occurs between the toes.

 What Is It?